 - Sound effects: Remember, this is only a debate for beginners.
 You can expect your faciltator to lighten the atmosphere with encouraging clapping sound effects when a speaker finishes their talk.

 5. The Teams are Picked

 The teams will be divided into Affirmative and Negative.
 Usually, the teams and the speaker positions within those teams are randomised, so your facilitator may use a spinner wheel to make the process more thrilling and engaging.

 After the two teams have been chosen, the motion will be announced and you’ll be given some time to prepare, ideally one hour.

 In this time, the facilitator will point out lots of different resources so teams can understand the context and the problems to make stronger points.
 The more you know, the more vigorous the debate.

 6. The Debate Starts

-Each type of debate requires a different format and there can be lots of variations.
+Each different type of debate requires another format, and there can be lots of variations.
 Below is a very popular version that can be used in any debate for beginners.